-• If the final application is approved by PowerNet, the DG owner must give written notice to PowerNet that it wishes to negotiate a connection contract within 30 business days.
-If the DG owner fails to give notice, PowerNet has no obligation to progress the DG owner's final application (but can agreed to extend this).

-- Either: - A connection contract is negotiated and PowerNet will allow the DG to connect in accordance with the contract as soon as practicable; or - A connection contract is not negotiated within 30 business days, the regulated terms apply, and PowerNet will allow the DG to connect as soon as practicable.
+- If the final application is approved by PowerNet, the DG owner must give written notice to PowerNet that it wishes to negotiate a connection contract within 30 business days.
+If the DG owner fails to give notice, PowerNet has no obligation to progress the DG owner's final application (but can agreed to extend this). - Either: - A connection contract is negotiated and PowerNet will allow the DG to connect in accordance with the contract as soon as practicable; or - A connection contract is not negotiated within 30 business days, the regulated terms apply, and PowerNet will allow the DG to connect as soon as practicable.

-These requirements are included in the process flowcharts for Part 1A, Part 1, and Part 2 application in Error!
-Reference source not found., Error!
-Reference source not found., and Error!
-Reference source not found. respectively.
+These requirements are included in the process flowcharts for Part 1A, Part 1, and Part 2 application in Appendix A, Appendix B, and Appendix C respectively.

-2.4 Priority of final applications for Part 2 Applications
+2.4.
+Priority of final applications for Part 2 Applications